Bryce’s double-double helps NC State beat Miami 83-72

 N.C.
 State, which snapped a three-game losing streak, built an 18-point lead early in the second half before Miami rallied with a 16-2 run and twice trimmed its deficit to three points.

-Markell Johnson finished with 19 points and 12 assists, while Devon Daniels and Braxton Beverly scored 14 points each for the Wolfpack (15-8, 6-6 Atlantic Coast Conference).
+Markell Johnson finished with 19 points and 12 assists, while Devon Daniels and Braxton Beverly scored 14 points each for the Wolfpack (15-8, 6-6).

+”We had some adversity and we fought through it,” N.C.
+State coach Kevin Keatts said. ”When they cut the lead to three, we found out a lot about our team.
+These guys got a lot of fight in them.”

 Isaiah Wong’s two free throws with 4:33 remaining reduced the deficit to 71-68 before Bryce made a layup and Manny Bates threw down a dunk and it was at least a two-possession game the rest of the way.

+”This was big for us,” Bryce said of the Wolfpack snapping the losing skid. ”I was telling the guys before the game, we dug ourselves in this hole.
+It’s tough for us to get out of but we can definitely do it.
+We have enough talent, a great coach to put it all together.”

 N.C.
-State took the lead for good following a 12-0 spurt midway through the first half.
+State took the lead for good with a 12-0 spurt midway through the first half.
 Daniels’ layup with 4:55 remaining capped the surge and gave the Wolfpack a 33-24 lead.

+Before consecutive losses to Louisville, North Carolina and Georgia Tech, the Wolfpack had three straight wins over Virginia, Clemson and Miami.

+”It’s a good ACC win and it’s a good road win,” Keatts said. ”We were able to stop the bleeding a little bit.”

 Harlond Beverly scored 20 points and Dejan Vasiljevic added 18 for Miami (11-11, 3-9), which played its fourth consecutive game without leading scorer Chris Lykes.
 The junior guard, who is averaging 15.7 points per game, is sidelined because of a groin injury.